Today I'm doing a book review on The 80/20 Principle, The Secret to Achieving More With Less by Richard Koch.

-I don't believe in shortcuts in business and in life, but if there is one shortcut, this is it.
+I don't focus on shortcuts in business and in life, but if there is one good shortcut, this is it.

 Once you read the book and attend our course, you’ll realize and understand that the universe is not in a 50/50 balance.

 It's more of a 10/90 ratio or 1/99 type of ratio.

 Your job would be to identify that and use it to your advantage.

 That is exactly why some companies go to a million dollars in a year, and some companies never make it past a 100 grand.